MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/ui-extensions-setup-and-generate-diot-report-mx.md

 ---
-title: Setup and generate DIOT reports | Microsoft Docs
+title: Set up and generate DIOT reports | Microsoft Docs
 description: Use this extension to setup and generate DIOT declarations in Business Central for the Mexican authorities.
-services: project-madeira
-documentationcenter: ''
 author: sorenfriisalexandersen

 ms.service: dynamics365-business-central